TikTok’s viral baked feta pasta is worth the hype

 TL;DR — the baked feta pasta is good.

 How good?
-My roommate made a version of this recipe (with zucchini noodles in lieu of wheat pasta) a few days ago before I even knew I would be covering the topic for The Post and was utterly raving about how much she loved it.
+My roommate made a version of this recipe (with zucchini noodles in lieu of wheat pasta) a few days ago before I even knew I would be covering the topic for The Washington Post and was utterly raving about how much she loved it.
 “It’s so easy even my 10-year-old nephew could make it,” she says.
 “I’ll definitely be making it again.”

 Storage Notes: Leftovers can be refrigerated for up to 3 days.